hurricanemark/cashRegister/README.md

 I am pleasantly surprised with the ease of integrating the jest package.
 We barely touched on all but a few of jest methods.
 [Read more about jest here](https://jestjs.io/docs/api).
 The verbose output is very nice.

-*If you appreciate this article and found you learned something new, consider buying me a coffee, then head over to here*
+*If you appreciate this article and found you learned something new, considered buying me a coffee, then head over to here*

 <img src="./bmc_qr.png"  width="20%" height="10%">